Alt-Org/Altzone-Server/testAPI/profile/specifications.md

 ### Request object
 Includes:

-1. username - must be unique string
+1. username - must be an unique string
-2. password - must be string
+2. password - must be a string
 3. Player - player object, optional

 ### Response object
 The response should be in a standard shape, which is specified in the common section.
-Created Profile document (with nested Player if it was specified in the request) with 200 status
+Created Profile document (with nested Player if it was specified in the request) with 201 status

 ### Errors
 All standard create errors except related to authentication and authorization.